 Fast sites rank better.
 Even more importantly, users will not stay on a super slow site.
 That’s one reason why I suggested compressing your images, above.
 Huge images take a lot more time to load than smaller or compressed (size) ones.

 Make sure your site is at least in the 80th percentile for load time and loads under two seconds.
 Having a site in the 90th-100th percentile and a sub-one second load time is definitely better, but I personally don’t see evidence of needing to be higher in the 80s to get the benefit.

 If your site is coming back as SLOW, follow the advice that Pingdom and GTmetrix gives.
-If you’re using WordPress there are some very simple steps you can take to see massive speed improvement with three minutes of work.
+If you’re using WordPress there are some very simple steps you can take to speed up your wordpress site with just a few minutes of work.

 W3 Cache Plugin

 Install the W3 Cache Plugin and activate it (unless you’re using WPengine).

 In the WP dashboard, go to Performance > General Settings

 Now, check to make sure your site is working properly.
 “Minify” can sometimes mess up a site.
 If it did mess it up, deactivate “minify” and the problem should be solved instantly.